 Analyze NIR Intensity¶

-This function calculates the intensity of each pixel associated with the plant and writes the values out to a file.
-Can also print out a histogram plot of pixel intensity.
+This function calculates the intensity of each pixel associated with the plant and writes the values out to the Outputs class.
+Can also return/plot/print out a histogram plot of pixel intensity.

 plantcv.analyze_nir_intensity(gray_img, mask, bins=256, histplot=False)